-Therapy does not require a mental health disorder diagnosis.
+Therapy does not require a mental health disorder diagnosis, such as depression.
 In fact, practically everyone can benefit from it!
 Counseling has been proven to be effective with a number of life’s everyday stresses, like: resolving conflict, relieving anxiety or stress, coping with major life changes, managing unhealthy reactions, coming to terms with an ongoing mental health or physical health problem, recovering from sexual problems, learning to sleep better, and many other benefits.

 If you still have questions regarding what therapy is, please visit our FAQ page for more helpful information.

-If you are considering therapy, I highly encourage you to just give it a chance.
+If you are considering if you should attend therapy, I highly encourage you to just give it a chance.
 You would be surprised at how often I hear, “that was so much better than I thought it was going to be.”
 You do not have to commit to anything more than just one session at a time.